charlineshen/AI-Enabled-Index-Investing/README.md

     ```bash
     python controller.py <index_folder_name> <question_template_excel_name>
     ```
-    Specifically, the following steps will be performed:
+    Specifically, this script will do the following:
-    * process the index PDFs in a given folder, preprocess them and save them as txt files, and save the processed txt files under `inputs/` folder.
+    * Preprocess the index PDFs in the specified folder and save them as text files under the `inputs/` folder.
-    * chunk text files into smaller pieces using semantic spilt algorithm.
+    * Chunk the text files into smaller pieces using the semantic spiltting algorithm.
-    * generate embeddings for each chunk and save them in a local ChromaDB instance.
+    * Generate embeddings for each chunk and save them in a local ChromaDB instance.
-    * generate a comparison table, where the rows will be questions, and the columns will be answers and citations corresponding to each index document.
+    * Generate a comparison table where the rows will be questions, and the columns will be answers and citations corresponding to each index document.
-    * An example command is `python controller.py test test.xlsx`.
+    * An example command is `python controller.py test test_questions.xlsx`.
+4. Find the comparison table in the `output_tables` folder.
+The output file name will be `<index_folder_name>.xlsx`

 ### Notes:
 1. To avoid cost and duplicated effort, we will NOT process files with exact same name twice.
 If the content of files changed, please rename it.
 2. The llm-rag-chromadb container is designed to be a persistent and ongoing service to host the Chroma database, so it does not stop upon exit.
 If necessary, shut it down manually, and the saved chunks and embeddings will be cleared.
 3. If you are having trouble with ChromaDB HTTP connections, switch from `chromadb = "0.5.18"` to `chromadb = "0.5.11"` in `Pipfile`.
+4. Reference installtion guides for dependencies:
+    * Git can be installed [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+    * Docker Desktop can be installed [here](https://www.docker.com/products/docker-desktop/).
+    * For Windows users, commands need to be run in a Linux subsystem like [Ubuntu](https://ubuntu.com/desktop/wsl).
+For Mac users, commands can be run directly in the system terminal.